fooeyround/PlayerTracking/README.md

-## Place the Block and right click on it with a diamond block  (Fueled looks like Repeating Command Block, and not fueled looks like normal command block)
+## Place the Block and right click on it with a Refinded Trackinium block  (Fueled looks like Repeating Command Block, and not fueled looks like normal command block)

 <img src="https://github.com/JacktheDevel0per/PlayerTracker/blob/main/docs/img/with_fuel.png?raw=true" width="128px" alt=""/>